Napoleon Bonaparte

 Beginnings

 Two years later the Reign of Terror of the French Revolution had been overcome but France's government, the National Convention, was still in turmoil.
 The political executions had been stopped but corruption ran rampant.
 While in Paris, General Bonaparte had made the acquaintance of one of the more powerful politicians, Paul Barras.
 In October of 1795, a royalist mob threatened to overthrow the government, and General Menou attempted to negotiate the disarmament of the mob and failed.
-Barras was then entrusted to defend the Convention, but not being a soldier, he asked Napoleon to disperse the mob.
-On October 5th (13 Vendémiaire) Napoleon responded quickly, sending Captain Murat and his cavalry to fetch artillery.
+Barras was then entrusted to defend the National Convention, but not being a soldier, he asked Napoleon to disperse the mob.
+On October 5th (13 Vendémiaire in the calendar of the French Revolution) Napoleon responded quickly, sending Captain Murat and his cavalry to fetch artillery.
 With this artillery Napoleon fired a "whiff of grapeshot" into the mob and dispersed it, earning the gratitude of the government.
 Grateful for their continued existence, the government promoted him to général de division and gave him command of the Army of the Interior.
-Wanting to fight France's enemies, Napoleon instead repeatedly tried to convince the them to give him command of the Army of Italy despite its poor condition.
+Wanting to fight France's enemies, Napoleon instead repeatedly tried to convince them to give him command of the Army of Italy despite its poor condition.

 First Italian Campaign